domasvz1/space-invaders/README.md

  - Ship shooting speed boost (gives you extra speed while shooting bullets, it will last/blink in the right top corner fro 10 seconds)

- That is why I've chosen to write this without any additional packages, only used sprites found online for graphics, no assets used.
+I have chosen to write this without any additional packages, only used sprites found online for graphics, and no assets used, trying to make this as raw as possible.

 - While making this game, I decided to take some assets from the suggested ones by Unity, music, shaders, textures, models for the game itself.